laurent22/joplin/README.md

 # Features

 - Desktop, mobile and terminal applications.
+- End To End Encryption (E2EE)
+- Synchronisation with various services, including NextCloud, WebDAV and OneDrive.
+Dropbox is planned.
-- Import Enex files (Evernote export format)
+- Import Enex files (Evernote export format) and Markdown files.
+- Export JEX files (Joplin Export format) and raw files.
 - Support notes, to-dos, tags and notebooks.
+- Sort notes by multiple criteria - title, updated time, etc.
 - Support for alarms (notifications) in mobile and desktop applications.
 - Offline first, so the entire data is always available on the device even without an internet connection.
-- Synchronisation with various services, including NextCloud, WebDAV and OneDrive.
-Dropbox is planned.
-- End To End Encryption (E2EE)
-- Synchronises to a plain text format, which can be easily manipulated, backed up, or exported to a different format.
 - Markdown notes, which are rendered with images and formatting in the desktop and mobile applications.
 Support for extra features such as math notation and checkboxes.
 - File attachment support - images are displayed, and other files are linked and can be opened in the relevant application.
 - Search functionality.
 - Geo-location support.
 - Supports multiple languages

+# Importing

-# Importing notes from Evernote
+## Importing from Evernote

 Joplin was designed as a replacement for Evernote and so can import complete Evernote notebooks, as well as notes, tags, resources (attached files) and note metadata (such as author, geo-location, etc.) via ENEX files.
 In terms of data, the only two things that might slightly differ are: